 others in a supportive environment where the challenges of playing the

 bass are respected.
-Pupils recently have come from England, Spain,
+Pupils recently have come from England, Spain and Turkey.

 Caroline Emery - GTCL, LTCL, CertEd, HonRCM